 The bill will allow family members to take legal action besides receiving VA benefits

-In 2012, Congress passed the Honoring America's Veterans and Caring for Camp Lejeune Families Act, which offered certain benefits to those who had been exposed to toxic chemicals at the military base.
+In 2012, Congress passed the Honoring America's Veterans and Caring for Camp Lejeune Families Act, which offered certain benefits to those who had been exposed to toxic chemicals from drinking water at the military base.
 This applied both to veterans and their affected family members if they met certain eligibility criteria.

 This bill would provide healthcare benefits to family members, but not VA compensation benefits.
 On the other hand, a veteran would be able to receive healthcare benefits and VA disability compensation.
-However, in 2017, Congress passed another statute, granting additional benefits and expanding on the conditions associated with toxic exposure at Camp Lejeune.
+However, in 2017, Congress passed another statute, granting additional benefits and expanding on the conditions associated with water contamination at Camp Lejeune.

-The Camp Lejeune Justice Act, which passed on June 16, 2022, is different than the previous bills in that it not only offers healthcare and disability benefits to affected family members but also provides a legal route for these people to seek compensation for their health problems related to toxic exposure.
+The Camp Lejeune Justice Act, which passed on June 16, 2022, is different than the previous bills.
+Not only does it offer healthcare and disability benefits to affected family members, but it also provides a legal route for these people to seek compensation for their health problems related to drinking contaminated water.

 Our attorneys will provide you with assistance if you are a toxic exposure victim

 Since 1990, our law firm has been specializing in toxic exposure cases, and many of our clients are veterans and their family members.
-If you were stationed at Camp Lejeune for at least 30 consecutive days between 1953 and 1987 and now struggle with a related health issue, you are most likely eligible to file an injury claim and a VA claim.
-All you have to do to start the legal process if you are a family member is send your medical records and proof of having lived on Camp Lejeune to our resourceful attorneys.
+If you were stationed at Camp Lejeune for at least 30 consecutive days between 1953 and 1987 and now struggle with a related health issue, you may be eligible to file a Camp Lejeune toxic water claim or lawsuit and a VA claim.
+All you have to do to start the legal process if you are a family member is send in your military records, which you must retrieve, and your medical records.